JuliaPluto/static-export-template/README.md

 ### 👉 Step 1

 Create a GitHub account, and click on ["Use this template"](https://github.com/JuliaPluto/static-export-template/generate).
 Choose a new name!
+Make sure to also include the `gh-pages` branch.

 <img width="400" alt="Schermafbeelding 2021-01-06 om 00 40 34" src="https://user-images.githubusercontent.com/6933510/103711531-f7cdc800-4fb7-11eb-98b7-6ebd070a337b.png">